AI4Finance-Foundation/ElegantRL/README.md

 <img src="https://github.com/Yonv1943/ElegantRL/blob/master/figs/BipedalWalkerHardcore-v2-total-668kb.gif" width="150" height="100"/>

 Note: BipedalWalkerHardcore is a difficult task in continuous action space.
 There are only a few RL implementations can reach the target reward.
-Check out a experiment video: [Crack the BipedalWalkerHardcore-v2 with total reward 310 using IntelAC](https://www.bilibili.com/video/BV1wi4y187tC).
+Check out an experiment video: [Crack the BipedalWalkerHardcore-v2 with total reward 310 using IntelAC](https://www.bilibili.com/video/BV1wi4y187tC).

 ## Requirements